Today's History Trivia for March 16

 1935 John James Rickard MacLeod b.
 1876 Scottish physiologist.
 He shared a Nobel Prize for the discovery of insulin (1921), although his primary role was only to provide the lab in which the work was done.

-1926 Sergeant Stubby: The most decorated war dog of World War I b.
-1917 and the only dog to be promoted to sergeant.
+1926 Sergeant Stubby b.
+1917 the most decorated war dog of World War I and the only dog to be promoted to sergeant.
 Smuggled aboard the USS Minnesota, he served with the 102nd Infantry, 26th (Yankee) Division in the trenches in France for 18 months, participated in 4 offensives, and 17 battles.
 Stubby learned to warn his unit of gas attacks, located wounded soldiers, and could hear incoming shells long before the rest of the unit.
 He was even responsible for single-handedly capturing a German spy.

 1925 August von Wassermann b.
 1866 German bacteriologist.
 He developed the Wassermann test for syphilis (1906).